erland/erlandjava/erland-game-racer/trunk/README.txt

 5. RUN
 =================
-If you want to run a networked game you can start the server with the included bat-file.
-To start the client as standalone or networked just lanunch the bat-file to start the client.
+To start the client extract the war-file and run the included bat-file, if you want to run a networked game you can start the server with the included bat-file.

 6. RUN WITH WEBSTART
 ====================
-To be able to run it with webstart you will either have to run it at my homepage http://erland.homeip.net or you need to download the source package and build a jnlp file as follows:
+To be able to run it with webstart you will either have to run it at my homepage http://erland.homeip.net or deploy the war-file to your own web server.

-- Modify the project.xml file and the <url> tag to point to your website where you will put the jnlp files
-- See the BUILDING chapter below for information about how to generate the jnlp package

 7. BUILDING
 ============